 After the Poncetta ownership, the property changed ownership several times including being used by winemaker Peter Stark; from 1942 to 1971 it was home to Souverain Cellars owned by winemaker Leland Stewart (his mother’s side of the family, Leland Stanford was the founder of Stanford University).
 Incidentally, the name Souverain was from a list of names sent to Lee by his printer – and in French means sovereign.
 The winery was started as a hobby and Lee knew very little about winemaking before founding Souverain Cellars.
 His primary job was as an executive with Armour & Company – a meat processing company that was in business from 1867 through 1983.

-According to a Napa Register article from October 22, 1952 Lee and his wife Glen were intent on purchasing a vineyard in Ukiah but detoured back to the San Francisco Bay Area through the Napa Valley where they met a real estate agent – and by the day’s end were owners of this property.
+According to a Napa Register article from October 22, 1952, Lee and his wife Glen were intent on purchasing a vineyard in Ukiah but detoured back to the San Francisco Bay Area through Napa Valley where they met a real estate agent – and by the day’s end were owners of this property.
 He initially raised chickens on the property but soon produced his first vintage of wine in 1944 and sold it off as bulk wine to Charles Krug Winery (who incidentally had just been re-started that same year by the Mondavi family).
 In the early years he hired winemaker André Tchelistcheff as a consultant and Robert Mondavi was also a mentor.

 Over the years, without much media fanfare, through his meticulous attention to detail, Lee produced wines with lower alcohol, higher acidity, aged using a judicious amount of oak resulting in balanced and premium food friendly wines that were built to age; his wines certainly earned numerous medals over the years including at the California State Fair and were served at the White House in Washington DC.
 Wines were produced from grapes from the property as well as from other vineyard sources around the Napa Valley and in Sonoma County.
 Souverain Cellars also produced wine bottled as Sherry.

-In a random historical twist of fate realized many years later through current Gaylon Lawrence ownership of both Burgess Cellars and Heitz Cellar – according to an article in the Los Angeles Times dated February 18, 1970 wine from Heitz Cellar (Grignolino) and wine from Chateau Souverain (Green Hungarian) were both available in the original Trader Joe’s location in Pasadena which had opened merely three years prior in 1967.
+In a random historical twist of fate realized many years later through current Gaylon Lawrence ownership of both Burgess Cellars and Heitz Cellar – according to an article in the Los Angeles Times dated February 18, 1970, wine from Heitz Cellar (Grignolino) and wine from Chateau Souverain (Green Hungarian) were both available in the original Trader Joe’s location in Pasadena which had opened merely three years prior in 1967.
 And while both wines were priced at or near $2/bottle – this was certainly no ‘two buck chuck’.

 Jerry Draper Junior whose family used to own La Perla Estate on what is now the Spring Mountain Vineyard property told us that the first grapes his family sold from their Spring Mountain property were to Lee at Chateau Souverain.
 Jerry personally delivered these grapes.
 And Jerry (who was in his late 90s at the time of our in-person visit) told us that he remembers Lee adding water to the grapes once they had been processed.
 Lee had a reputation for being notoriously thrifty.